Cheech & Chong's The Corsican Brothers: Plot

 Los Guys, a rockabilly band, has developed a racket playing loud music on the streets of France and accepting payment for them to stop playing.
 While at a nearby restaurant counting the proceeds from their latest "gig," two lead band members meet a gypsy storyteller.
 She tells them the story of The Corsican Brothers.

-The story begins with the birth of two superfecund twin brothers, Louis and Lucien (played by adult Cheech and Chong as babies, children and adults), each by a different aristocratic French father; the two fathers end up dead in a botched duel over their partner's infidelity, with the twins raised as orphans.
-At age nine, their trait of feeling pain from the other's injuries becomes apparent (it becomes the film's predominant running gag); they accidentally burn down their house while playing with this power, and they decide to split up.
+The story begins with the birth of two superfecund twin brothers, Louis and Lucien (played by adult Cheech and Chong as babies, children and adults), each by a different aristocratic French father.
+When they are first seen by their mother, she runs away screaming.
+The two fathers then end up dead in a botched duel over their partner's infidelity, leaving the twins to be raised as orphans.
+As toddlers in high chairs, their trait of only feeling pain from each other's injuries becomes apparent when they begin hitting each other during a food dispute: ”a bond of sympathy so extraordinary that each could feel the joy or pain of the other in his place.”
+This trait becomes the film's predominant running gag and an ongoing source of plot twists.
+Later, the brothers accidentally burn down their house and they decide to split up.

 At age 30, they reunite: Louis (now Luís) wound up in Mexico working low-end jobs (though he claims to be a wealthy businessman) and Lucien, who stayed in France, has grown resentful of the royals' harsh treatment of peasants in the country, particularly that of the queen's regent, the sadistic (in more ways than one) Fuckaire, who usurped the king after his disappearance.
 The cowardly Luís is reluctant to help his brother's revolutionary plans, but both find themselves drawn to two of the queen's daughters (played by Cheech and Chong's real-life wives).
 The crux of Lucien's scheme is to disguise themselves respectively as a gay Spaniard hairdresser and Nostradamus, who are prepared to visit the queen with the Marquis du Hickey.
 Despite a setback in which they are temporarily imprisoned because Lucien would rather fight outnumbered than flee from danger as Luís wanted, Lucien manages to escape.
 At Luís's execution, Lucien and the peasants storm the festivities, Luís is freed and Fuckaire is deposed.
 As Luís prepares for the dual wedding between the brothers and princesses, he suddenly fears for their future, and Lucien sweeps in to rescue him as they both leave the princesses at the altar, resolved to cross the globe and start a revolution in America.

 After their saga concludes, Los Guys resume playing in an outdoor cafe, covering Chuck Berry's "Nadine," to an indifferent audience.

 Much of the film's humor comes from anachronisms: The Corsican Brothers is set in the 1840s (in the film it is portrayed closer to 18th-century, pre-revolution France), but Nostradamus, who lived and died three centuries prior, makes an appearance, and Luís is said to have spent time in a modern-day Mexico.